-- 1.2.1 When upper-air data for grid points in digital form are made available for use by air traffic services computers, the transmission arrangements should be as agreed between the meteorological service provider and the appropriate ATS authority. - 1.2.2 When upper-air data for grid points in digital form are made available to operators for flight planning by computer, the transmission arrangements should be as agreed between the world area forecast center concerned, the meteorological service provider and the operators concerned.
+1.2.1 It is recommended that when upper-air data for grid points in digital form are made available for use by air traffic services computers, the transmission arrangements should be as agreed between the meteorological authority and the appropriate ATS authority.

+1.2.2 It is recommended that when upper-air data for grid points in digital form are made available to operators for flight planning by computer, the transmission arrangements should be as agreed between the world area forecast centre concerned, the meteorological authority and the operators concerned.